voorhoede/front-end-guide/docs/authoring-templates.md

 New modules can be generated using `gulp create_module`.
 Depending on the module type selected in this task, it creates a module based on the `src/components/_template/` or `src/views/_template/`.
 These directories contain the [component HTML template](../src/components/_template/template.html) and [view HTML template](../src/views/_template/template.html).
 You can modify these as you want.
 The `MODULE_NAME` constant is automatically substituted by the name of the new module.

+## Component demo template

+To demo the use of your component in a 'real life' page, you can create a `<component>-demo.html` file in your component folder:

+    my-component.html
+    my-component-demo.html

+From this point on, the demo HTML file will be used as the default view in the front-end guide viewer.
+Both this file and the component template + rendered HTML will be available for inspection in the front-end guide viewer.

 ## Render templates